Akhrameev/markdown-resume/src/iOS_Akhrameev_Pavel_CV.md

 Xcode, UIKit, AVFoundation, GCD, Async+await, Combine, Git, Metal, Flutter, Figma

-### Soft Skills

-Teamwork, Problem-solving, Creativity, Time Management, Leadership, Mentorship, Adaptivity

-##### ```Seasoned iOS developer with a passion for building high-performance, user-centric apps.
-Expertise in multimedia integration, concurrent programming and resource-intensive tasks.
-Proven ability to solve complex technical challenges and deliver impactful mobile experiences on time.
-I'm fully open to relocation and enthusiastic about contributing to new challenges.```
+##### ```Senior iOS Developer with a track record of building and scaling mobile applications for millions of users.
+Key achievements include driving a feature to over 1 billion uses (Picsart), spearheading an app from concept to a Top 10 App Store ranking in 2 months (Rhino), and shipping features for a navigation app with 5M+ daily users (Yandex).
+Experienced in leading development cycles, improving team processes, and contributing to engineer hiring.```

 ## Experience